 Borrowing maximum on Buy to Let mortgage by choosing a lender with Best Buy to Let Mortgage Rental Calculation

-Rental calculations have hardened considerably sense January 2017 following the PRA review, and it has left Landlords questioning: what is the best Buy to let Mortgage Rental Calculation currently available?
+Rental calculations have hardened considerably since January 2017 following the PRA review, and it has left Landlords questioning: what is the best Buy to let Mortgage Rental Calculation currently available?

 Releasing equity from portfolios has been key to empire building and in the past we have since rental coverage as low as 100% at payrate allowing you to take out the maximum as a mortgage.
-In the last twelve months most have been calculated at 125% based either on the payrate or a notional figure.
+In the last twelve months, most have been calculated at 125% based either on the payrate or a national figure.
 Generally speaking for individuals purchasing or remortgaging those heady days are over as the PRA has directed Buy to Let Mortgage Lenders to be more prudent against greater taxation in April and the prospect of eventual rate rises.

 Can you still get a mortgage rental calculation based on payrate?

 In short ‘yes’, however, these are now reserved for 5 years (or longer) fixed rates.
 Further discretion can apply to mortgage applications under a limited company rather than a personal name.

 If this is not the case then notional rates, typically 5.50% currently will be used by Buy to Let Mortgage Lenders to provide the buffer.